alphamikle/nanc_docs/docs/nanc_configuring.md

 And copy the corresponding file `nanc/file_syncer/file_system_library.js` to the same path: `path_to_your_nanc_project/web/file_system_library.js`

-> You can learn more about synchronization with the IDE in the Backend Driven UI section.
+> You can learn more about synchronization with the IDE in the Server driven UI section.

 ## Mobile app configuration